Conversational Lead Funnel

 45% of users indicated that they were looked to buy a home in 2 - 6+ months.

-Our conversational landing page won the A/B test with a 69.58% lift.
-Our completion rate (lead submittal) is 47% which is amazing in the lead generation world.
-This page is currently live in production and can be found by clicking here.
 My favorite part however is that the success of this project convinced stakeholders such as my director to invest in UX.
 At the start of this project, I was the sole user experience professional on my team and had no budget to conduct research or test hypotheses.
 Now, I’m one of 5 UX designers and my team has an allocated UX budget.

 Reflection